In Stock

 Pruning

-To disguise the fading foliage of Alliums during its transition to dormancy, plant them among other perennials for a cohesive look.
-Remove spent flowers to help the bulbs store energy for the next season, and allow the foliage to die back naturally to aid in this process.
+To disguise the fading foliage of Alliums, which begins to die back just before the flowers appear, plant them among other perennials or ornamental grasses for a cohesive look.
+Remove spent flowers to prevent seed formation and help the bulbs store energy for the next season, and allow the foliage to die back naturally to aid in this process.
 The foliage should only be cut back once it has fully turned yellow and the blooms have faded, ensuring the bulbs have stored enough energy for future growth.

 Alliums are slow to multiply and can be left undisturbed for many years.
 However, if they become overcrowded, it is advisable to lift and separate the bulbs once both the foliage and blooms have fully died back.
-After lifting, you can either replant them immediately or store them in a cool, dry location to replant before the end of the planting season, which typically concludes in late autumn.
+After lifting, you can either replant them immediately or store them in a cool, dry, well-ventilated location out of direct sunlight, using breathable containers such as mesh bags.
 This practice helps ensure that your Alliums continue to thrive and maintain their vigour in the garden.

 close